Deltacloud Drivers

 X-Deltacloud-Provider: ec2=192.168.1.1:8773;s3=192.168.1.2:8773

-Note: To make sure that you have right credentials, you can try to access https://rhevm.hostname.com:8443/rhevm-api in your browser.
+To make sure that you have right credentials, try to access https://rhevm.hostname.com:8443/rhevm-api in your browser.
 If you're able to authenticate within the browser, then the crendentials you used are valid Deltacloud credentials.

 GET /api/drivers/rhevm?format=xml